Semaglutide and Type 2 Diabetes

 Glucagon-like peptide-1 receptors

 Known as GLP1 receptors, Glucagon-like peptide-1 receptor proteins are located in the beta cells of the pancreas as well as in the neurons in the brain.
 GLP-1 receptors are involved in the regulation of blood glucose levels and affect the secretion of insulin.
-These cells encourage the release of insulin from the pancreas, increase the volume of beta cells, and reduce the release of glucagon.
+These cells encourage insulin release from the pancreas, increase the volume of beta cells, and reduce the release of glucagon.
 In doing so, they increase the feeling of fullness during and between meals, suppressing the appetite and slowing gastric emptying.

 Ask yourself...